 Do you want to study the history of art at an advanced level but do not have a first degree in either art history or a related humanities subject?

 In the Spring term, you take two further modules.
-One of these is a second-year 'long view' module, dealing with a topic such as the Renaissance or contemporary art.
-The second module is a third-year special subject, dealing with a more specialised topic related to the research of members of academic staff.
+One of these is a second-year undergraduate 'long view' module, dealing with a topic such as the Renaissance or contemporary art.
+The second module is a third-year undergraduate special subject, dealing with a more specialised topic related to the research of members of academic staff.
 You also continue with Academic Preparation for History of Art.
-Our Module Examples page gives and indication of the range of Long View modules and Special Subjects that may be offered.
+Our module examples page gives an indication of the range of Long View modules and Special Subjects that may be offered.

 In the Summer term you research and write an Independent Research Project of 8,000 words.
 You receive close guidance from members of staff when choosing your topic and in researching and writing up the project.